What is Service of Process for an LLC?

 This notice, also known as a summons, is presented to the individual or entity being sued.
 A summons is an official legal document that’s brought before a judge or magistrate.

 Registered Agents and Service of Process

 The person you appoint as your company’s registered agent will be responsible for accepting service of process.
 It is then his or her responsibility to receive the service of process in person and take action toward a legal resolution.

-If you decide to be your own LLC’s registered agent, these documents will be brought directly to your home or place of business depending on which address you choose to provide.
+If you decide to be your own registered agent, these documents will be brought directly to your home or place of business by a process server depending on which address you choose to provide.

-To learn more about the role of a registered agent, visit our What is a Registered Agent article.
+To learn more, visit our What is a Registered Agent article.

 Hiring a Registered Agent to Accept Service of Process

-If you’re considering hiring a registered agent service, take a look at some of our top-rated options below to see which would work best for you.
+If you’re considering hiring a service, take a look at some of our top-rated options below to see which would work best for you.

-In addition to having a legitimate office in the state of your LLC, we encourage you to find a national registered agent service with the following features:
+In addition to having a legitimate office in the state of your limited liability companies, we encourage you to find a national registered agent service with the following features: